 Icon image of Mexico flagCIUDAD DE MEXICO, MEXICO

 The Estrategia de Movilidad en Bicicleta / Bicycle Transportation Strategy (EMB) was established in Mexico D.F’s Secretariat of Environment in 2009.
-It seeks to promote bicycling as a sustainable means of transportation.
-Key activities include creating networks of bicycle lanes, integrating biking in the networks of public transportation, rendering bicycles accessible to people, and promoting a culture of bicycle use.
+It promoted bicycling as a sustainable means of transportation.
+Key activities included creating networks of bicycle lanes, integrating biking in the networks of public transportation, rendering bicycles accessible to people, and promoting a culture of bicycle use.

 Implementation featured four main projects: (1) Muevete en Bici (Move on a Bike), an initiative where the local government closed some of the main avenues to encourage locals to use the roads on bicycle; (2) BiciEscuela (BikeSchool), a capacity-building program on road safety to teach about the rights and responsibilities of those using bicycle lanes, with tailored iterations for working-age adults (18-45 years old), students, and public servants; (3) ECOBICI, a bike-sharing program for locals to borrow a bike from a station and drop it off at another station; and (4) Equipment and infrastructure, to increase and improve the uni-directional bike lanes, exclusive lanes for buses and bicycles, and areas of slow traffic as well as make available enough bicycle parking spaces as possible.